-- 1. Send an email to ctd-soco\support@keysight.com with the following information. - Indicate that you need previously issued licensed for a FieldFox repair. - Model number and serial number of the instrument. - Maximum frequency of the instrument from the label above the display. - A list of options from the serial number label on the back of the instrument. - A brief description of why options need to be re-installed.
+- 1. Send an email to ctd-soco support@keysight.com with the following information. - Indicate that you need previously issued licensed for a FieldFox repair. - Model number and serial number of the instrument. - Maximum frequency of the instrument from the label above the display. - A list of options from the serial number label on the back of the instrument. - A brief description of why options need to be re-installed.
 This information will help Keysight identify recurring problems that may need special attention. - 2.
 Within two working days, you will receive an email response with a license file attached. - 3.
 Copy the license file to the root of a USB flash drive.
-Follow the appropriate instructions in the N9912A Upgrade Installation Instructions (N9912-90005) to install the licenses.
-These instructions are available by searching for "N9912-90005" on the Web at www.keysight.com.
+Follow the appropriate instructions in the N9923A Upgrade Installation Instructions.